ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 ```cs
 Key privateKey = new Key(); // generate a random private key
 ```
-From the private key, we use elliptic curve multiplication, a one-way cryptographic function, to generate a **public key**.
+From the private key, we use a one-way cryptographic function, to generate a **public key**.

 ![](../assets/PrivKeyPubKey.png)
 ```cs